PHSI-supplements/labs/integrated-labs/KeyboardLab/doc/03-characters-as-numbers.md

 > 📖 **Readability Tip**
 >
 > Your code will be more readable if it does not depend on any characters' ASCII values, nor in the relative positions of upper- and lowercase letters in the ASCII table, only that:
-> - digits are in a contiguous sequence in the ASCII table (sorted from the leat to the greatest value)
+> - digits are in a contiguous sequence in the ASCII table (sorted from the least to the greatest value)
 > - the lowercase letters are in a contiguous sequence (sorted alphabetically)
 > - the uppercase letters are in a contiguous sequence (sorted alphabetically)